-You should have follow-up exams as advised by your doctor.
-Your schedule for follow-up visits will depend on the type of cancer you had and on other factors.
+Your schedule for follow-up visits will depend on the type of skin cancer you had and on other factors.
 Different doctors may recommend different schedules.

 - For basal cell cancers, visits are often recommended about every 6 to 12 months.

 - For squamous cell cancers, visits are usually more frequent, often every 3 to 6 months for the first few years, followed by longer times between visits.

 During your follow-up visits, your doctor will ask about symptoms and examine you for signs of recurrence or new skin cancers.
 For higher risk cancers, such as squamous cell cancers that had reached the lymph nodes, the doctor may also order imaging tests such as CT scans.
 If skin cancer does recur, treatment options depend on the size and location of the cancer, what treatments you’ve had before, and your overall health.

 Follow-up is also needed to check for possible side effects of certain treatments.
-This is the time for you to ask your health care team any questions and to discuss any concerns you might have.
+This is a good time for you to ask your health care team any questions and to discuss any concerns you might have.
 Almost any cancer treatment can have side effects.
-Some may last for a few weeks to several months, but others can be permanent.
+Some might last for a few weeks or months, but others can be permanent.
 Tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.

 Seeing a new doctor

-At some point after your cancer diagnosis and treatment, you may find yourself seeing a new doctor who does not know about your medical history.
-It’s important that you be able to give your new doctor the details of your diagnosis and treatment.
+At some point after your treatment, you may be seeing a new doctor who doesn’t know about your medical history.
+It’s important to be able to give your new doctor the details of your diagnosis and treatment.
 Gathering these details during and soon after treatment may be easier than trying to get them at some point in the future.
 Make sure you have this information handy (and always keep copies for yourself):